 Jesus spoke to them, saying, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life” (John 8:12).

-After a lot of living and a good bit of failing, one thing I have learned is that my family cannot trust me to be the spiritual leader of our home.
+After a lot of living and a good bit of failing, I have learned that my family cannot trust me to be the spiritual leader of our home.
 This truth is no secret to any of us.
-I have proven my inability to lead well as I have put my sin on display in our home too many times.
-I must acknowledge what my family already knows about me and why someone else must be in charge of our home.
-They need to know that someone more capable than me is spiritually leading us.
+I had proven my inability to lead well and had put my sin on display in our home too many times.
+I needed to acknowledge what my family already knew about me and why someone else must be in charge of our home.
+They needed to know that someone more capable than me would spiritually lead us.
+Anything that replaces Christ as the leader of your home is idolatry.
+God replacements suck the spiritual life out of what should be a vibrant God-centered home.
+The first step in orienting your home to God is to speak about what needs to change.
+You will not be able to do this without the humbling power of the gospel working in the hearts of the parents and children.
+The two most common problems in the disoriented home are child-centered families and the passive husband.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.